lloydkevin/kevinlloyd.net/content/blog/2023-04-41-in-procces-background-queue-service.md

 Over the years I've often needed this pattern, I just didn't know it had a name.
 Oftentimes, we'd like to kick off long running process from the user interface to your backend server.
 The problem is that HTTP isn't great at handling long-running processes.
 Case in point, the default timeout on the `HttpClient` class is 100 seconds.

-What I've typically done is simply extend the timeout to something ridiculous to ensure that my process won't timeout.
+What I've typically done is simply extend the timeout to something ridiculous to ensure that my process won't time out.
 It works, but not a great solution.
 In modern applications, it's increasingly common to perform time-consuming or resource-intensive tasks in the background, without blocking the main thread or user interface.

 Enter the Asynchronous Request-Reply pattern.
 The [Microsoft Article](https://learn.microsoft.com/en-us/azure/architecture/patterns/async-request-reply) explains this with all the specific details.
 But in a nutshell: